OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 You should take into account the following technical considerations when using the Microsoft Azure (AZ) cloud with OpenNebula:

--  There is no direct access to the hypervisor, so it cannot be monitored (we don't know where the VM is running on the Azure cloud).
+-  There is no direct access to the hypervisor, so it cannot be monitored.
+(We don't know where the VM is running on the Azure cloud.)

 -  The usual OpenNebula functionality for snapshotting, hot-plugging, or migration is not available with Azure.

--  By default OpenNebula will always launch Small (1 CPU, 1792 MB RAM) instances, unless otherwise specified.
-The following table is an excerpt of all the instance types available in Azure, a more exhaustive list can be found (and edited) in ``/etc/one/az_driver.conf``.
+-  By default, OpenNebula will always launch Small (1 CPU, 1792 MB RAM) instances, unless otherwise specified.
+The following table is an excerpt of all the instance types available in Azure.
+A more exhaustive list can be found (and edited) in ``/etc/one/az_driver.conf``.

 +------------+--------------+-----------------+
 |    Name    | CPU Capacity | Memory Capacity |